Magnesium

 Individuals with panic disorder often experience symptoms such as anxiety, fear, and physical sensations like rapid heartbeat and shortness of breath.
 These symptoms can be debilitating and impact daily life.

-Studies have shown that magnesium deficiency may contribute to the development or exacerbation of anxiety disorders, including panic disorder.
-Magnesium helps regulate neurotransmitters involved in the stress response, such as gamma-aminobutyric acid (GABA) and glutamate.
+Studies have shown that magnesium deficiency may contribute to the development or exacerbation of anxiety and panic disorder symptoms.
+Magnesium helps regulate neurotransmitters in the brain, such as GABA, which have a calming effect on the nervous system.

 Supplements for Panic Disorder